Sometimes when you’re in the process of absorbing a ton of new information, it’s tough to digest it all. Let me see if I can back this up a little.

 - All signs of menopausal hot flashes are gone.
 No, I’m no longer drinking sage tea and I forget to apply progesterone cream.

 - My skin is softer.
-I used to suffer with rough hands.
+I used to suffer from rough hands.
 Using Dr. Bronner’s soap helped tremendously in softening my hands, but they are even softer now.
 This is unheard of considering that within the last 30 to 60 days I’ve been painting furniture and scrubbing my hands vigorously several times a day to remove paint, primer and varnish.

 - My energy level is constant.
 No afternoon slumps